TezosTaqueria/taqueria/.github/pull_request_template.md

 ## 🎢 Test Plan

-_Please describe the testing strategy and plan for this PR_
+_Please describe the testing strategy and plan for this PR.
+Keep this lightweight and anticipate any testing challenges_

 ## 🛸 Type of Change